k7f/ascesis/README.md

 of corresponding polynomials.

-In case of arrow definition, the result of multiplication of the two open rules is the same as the result of their addition.
+In case of arrow definition, the result of multiplication of the two thin rules is the same as the result of their addition.
 For example, next is the same arrow as above (for brevity, defined directly in `Main`),